beingkong/On-Device-Speech-to-Speech-Conversational-AI/README.md

 </details>

+# How does it work?
 We basically put a few models together to work in a multi-threaded architecture, where each component operates independently but is integrated through a queue management system to ensure performance and responsiveness.
-### The flow works as follows: Loop (VAD -> Whisper -> LM -> TextChunker -> TTS)
+The flow works as follows:
+### Loop (VAD -> Whisper -> LM -> TextChunker -> TTS)

 To achieve that we use:

 - **Voice Activity Detection**: Pyannote:pyannote/segmentation-3.0